xBrite/flyingcloud/docs/configuration.rst

 Each subdirectory holds files related to that layer as well as a ``layer.yaml`` that defines the layer.

-The first layer is usually a "base" layer that will install Salt, perhaps install some other debugging tools, and configure Salt to fail hard if any state fails.
+The first layer is usually a "base" layer that will install Salt, perhaps install some other debugging tools, and configure Salt to *fail hard* if any state fails.
-This is not the default for usign Salt in production, as Salt usually wants to configure servers on a "best-effort" basis and go on with the rest of the configuration if something fails.
+Fail-hard is not the default for usign Salt in production, as Salt usually wants to configure servers on a "best-effort" basis and go on with the rest of the configuration if something fails.

-But in a build system, we don't want this to happen, so we configure Salt to "fail hard."
+But in a build system, we don't want this to happen, so we configure Salt to fail-hard.

 Example ``layer.yaml`` that for a base layer that builds a Dockerfile: